dumben/WheelOfAdventOfCode/README.md

 - 🎮 **Manual Spin**: Use the `aoc!spin` command to get a challenge anytime
 - ⏰ **Schedule Info**: Check when the next automatic post will happen with `aoc!schedule`

-## Installation

-For full deployment instructions including systemd service setup, see [deployment.md](deployment.md).

 ## Invite the Bot to Your Server

+The bot is already running on my Digital Ocean Ubuntu droplet.

-Use the [WheelOfAdventOfCode](https://discord.com/oauth2/authorize?client_id=1449599807613173881&permissions=68608&integration_type=0&scope=bot) bot invitation link, select your server and authorize the bot
+Invite it to your Discord server with this [WheelOfAdventOfCode](https://discord.com/oauth2/authorize?client_id=1449599807613173881&permissions=68608&integration_type=0&scope=bot) bot invitation link, select your server and authorize the bot.

+But, if you really want to host your own instance of the bot, see [deployment.md](deployment.md)

 ## Commands